 Rather than working on something until it’s perfect, work on it until you’re proud of the work you put into it and feel that it’s a genuinely good product.
 Sometimes that might mean putting out an A- piece of work instead of an A+ piece of work, but done is better than perfect.
 If I never published anything until it was perfect, I would never publish anything at all.
 But I’ve learned that my best work is as close to perfect as I need to get.

-These are some of the lessons I learned in my first year of blogging, but they certainly aren’t the only ones!
+These are some of the lessons I learned in my three years of blogging, but they certainly aren’t the only ones!
 I couldn’t possibly list all the lessons I’ve learned.
 Blogging is truly a trial by error industry.
 You’ll make mistakes, you’ll start small, but you’ll learn.
 You’ll grow.
-And soon you won’t be that blogger with 500 views per month posting outfit collages.

-What blogging tips would you share with other bloggers?
+What blogging lessons would you share with other bloggers?

 This 7-day FREE email course teaches you how to turn your hobby blog into a side-hustle that brings in income each and every month!